#BioPGH Blog: Deep Freeze

 Polar Vortex—A Mass of Cold, Swirling Air

+This is the first term we need get a handle on before we can really get to the bottom of our current cold snap.
 This phrase didn’t enter our vernacular until about five years ago, but “polar vortex” has long been the term for the swirling mass of cold, low pressure air at each of the earth’s poles.
 The vortices are typically strongest during their respective winters (currently happening in the Northern Hemisphere) and weakest during the summers (currently happening in the Southern Hemisphere.)
 Since the vortices rotate thousands of feet above ground, you wouldn’t feel them standing at ground level, but we can certainly feel their effects on the jet stream, and subsequently, our weather.

 The northern polar vortex.
 Photo credit: NOAA, the colors represent a function of air pressure, reflecting the low-pressure system that is a polar vortex.